 Safe light regional vehicle (SLRV): An innovative concept for small vehicles developed by researchers from the German Aerospace Center uses a sandwich design which is light, yet very sturdy.
 Plastic foam panels with an aluminum top layer replace conventional steel panels, ensuring a low gross load weight of around 90 Kg. for the chassis.

 Generative design using Autodesk simulator -General Motors is the first automaker using generative design software by Autodesk (based on cloud computing and AI algorithms) to develop the next generation of lightweight vehicles.
-According to the automaker, the new technology will be a key factor in developing more efficient, alternative-fuel cars with zero emissions.The user can simulate component design by using multiple materials and can then 3D print the component.
+According to the automaker, the new technology will be a key factor in developing more efficient, alternative-fuel cars with zero emissions.The user can simulate component design by using multiple materials can then 3D print the component.

 Gazella Tech, a France based startup and first builder of suburban vehicles all composite, has developed a patented Aerocell self-supporting composite body technology while maintaining comfort and safety (2007).